 The Painful Symptoms of Eczema

-Our own journey with eczema began when we started noticing dry, “angry” patches of skin on our son Chance’s legs.
-As those patches of skin got more dry and angrier, they slowly began to dominate Chance’s life.
+Own our journey with eczema began when we started noticing dry, “angry” patches of skin on our son Chance’s legs.
+As those patches of skin became increasingly dry and angrier, they slowly began to dominate Chance’s life.
 He couldn’t focus on schoolwork or even play outside.
-We tried using different moisturizers and lotions on Chance’s legs but those would “sting” and “burn” as they went on.
-The few that brought a shadow of relief did so for only a short time.
+My husband and I could not stand idly by while our young son suffered.
+We immediately began searching for solutions hoping to find anything that would bring him some relief.

 Why Commercial Soaps Don’t Help